Universal credit: How to claim

 At the interview the work coach will discuss the job search and draw up a claimant commitment.
 The claimant will be given a copy of the claimant commitment to take away.
 If they do not accept the claimant commitment, the claim will be closed.

-Advice should be given about the support that is available, such as Universal jobmatch.
+Advice should be given about the support that is available.
 Budgeting advice and support can also be given and the claimant will be reminded about their responsibilities and what will happen if they fail to meet their responsibilities.

-After the interview, providing all the conditions of entitlement are met, DWP will process the claim and inform the claimant of the decision on their award by post.
-This letter, or award notice, can be used as proof of claim should the claimant need to use it when applying for other benefits or passported benefits, such as free school meals.
+After the interview, providing all the conditions of entitlement are met, DWP will process the claim and inform the claimant of the decision on their award via their online account.

 DWP urge claimants to report all changes in circumstances that may affect their UC award.